“And we heard this voice which came from heaven when we were with Him on the holy mountain.”

 Heaven is the seat of God’s presence.
 We know precious little about heaven.
 The Bible presents heaven as a celestial abode.

-In common language, “heaven” simply meant the sky, the space above the earth.
-The word “heaven” may simply mean the vault of heaven, the sky.
+In everyday language, “heaven” meant the sky, the space above the earth.
+The word “heaven” may mean the vault of heaven, the sky.
 Ancient people viewed heaven in this sense as a concave hemisphere resting on the verge of earth.
 The stars were fixed on this.
-This was also the seat of the gods, “Heavengate”, which the Hours lifted and put down like a trapdoor.
+This was also the seat of the gods, a “heavengate,” which lifted and put down like a trapdoor.

 when we were with Him on the holy mountain

-The “holy mountain” is the Mount of Olives where Peter, James and John saw Jesus transfigured before them.
-Peter, James and John there saw the ultimate fulfillment of Jesus’ Messiahship.
+The “holy mountain” is the Mount of Olives, where Peter, James, and John saw Jesus transfigured before them.
+These apostles saw the ultimate fulfillment of Jesus’ millennial glorification on the Mount.

 Christians meet the great hope of heaven in Jesus Christ.

-Whether we go to heaven depends on our relationship to Jesus Christ.
-If we trust that He died for our personal sins, that He did all of the suffering that was necessary to suffer for our sins.
-If you come to Christ you will be heaven-born and heaven-bound.
+Whether we go to heaven depends on our relationship with Jesus Christ.
+If we trust that He died for our personal sins, He did all the suffering necessary to suffer for our sins.
+If you come to Christ, you will be heaven-born and heaven-bound.